Skip to main content

 }

-Note: A JSON structure with nodeId or browse path that represent a complex OPC UA UA can easily be created with the Explore. (see OpcUa-Explore node and monitoring a OPC UA subtree below)
+Note: A JSON structure with nodeId or browse path that represents a complex OPC UA address space can easily be created with the Explore node. (see OpcUa-Explore node and monitoring an OPC UA subtree below)

 monitoring a OPC UA subtree